andrea-gariboldi/Facebook-Fake-News-Dataset/README.md

 ## Dataset

 The `dataset` folder contains the datasets used in the project.
 You can download the datasets and use them for your experiments.
 Please review the documentation within the `dataset` folder for information on the dataset's structure.

-## Contributing

-If you would like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).
-We welcome bug reports, feature requests, and other contributions.

 ## License